 SMD resistors come in standardized sizes; usually either 0805 (0.8mm long by 0.5mm wide), 0603, or 0402.
 They’re great for mass circuit-board-production, or in designs where space is a precious commodity.
 They take a steady, precise hand to manually solder, though!

 Peek inside the guts of a few carbon-film resistors.
-Resistance values from top to bottom: 27Ω, 330Ω and a 3.3MΩ.
+Resistance values from top to bottom: 27Ω, 330Ω, and 3.3MΩ.
 Inside the resistor, a carbon film is wrapped around an insulator.
-More wraps means a higher resistance.
+More wraps mean a higher resistance.
 Pretty neat!

-Other through-hole resistors might be wirewound or made of super-thin metallic foil.
-These resistors are usually more expensive, higher-end components specifically chosen for their unique characteristics like a higher power-rating, or maximum temperature range.
+Other through-hole resistors might be wirewound or made of a super-thin metallic foil.
+These resistors are usually more expensive, higher-end components specifically chosen for their unique characteristics like a higher power rating, or maximum temperature range.

-Surface-mount resistors are usually either thick or thin-film variety.
+Surface-mount resistors are usually either thick or thin-film varieties.
 Thick-film is usually cheaper but less precise than thin.
-In both resistor types, a small film of resistive metal alloy is sandwiched between a ceramic base and glass/epoxy coating, and then connected to the terminating conductive edges.
+In both resistor types, a small film of resistive metal alloy is sandwiched between a ceramic base and glass/epoxy coating and then connected to the terminating conductive edges.